andreqi/coh-metrix-esp/README.md

 # NO LONGER BEING MAINTAINED!
 Unfortunately, this tool is no longer being maintained.
-We might work on a more general multilingual tool in the future.
 We thank all our users.
+We recommend that you use https://github.com/iapucp/pucp-metrix.

 # Coh-Metrix-Esp